Lutz-Pfannenschmidt/BetterServ/README.md

 Features:
 - custom gradient in the banner of IServ
 - better styling of the webpage (colors and fonts that look better)
+- you can "like" files and folders. they will appear in the addon gui as clickable links
+- custom icons

 Coming soon:
 - custom settings to incorporate user specific colors, images and functionalities